MelodieZhang/melodiezhang.github.com/about.md

 permalink: /about/
 ---

 Hi, I'm Menghan Zhang, a master student studying [Integrated Innovation for Products & Services](https://www.cmu.edu/iii/degrees/miips/) at Carnegie Mellon University.
-Previously I worked as a full-time Product Designers at [Zhihu](zhihu.com) for 2 years.
+Previously I worked as a full-time Product Designer at [Zhihu](zhihu.com) for 2 years.
 Before that, I got my bachelor and master of Software Engineering in Wuhan University.

 From my academic and professional experience, I learned that innovative solutions hit the sweet spot where viability, desirability and feasibility overlap.
 I also believe that design is to solve problems creatively.